First page of the Mechelen Choir Book. The opening miniature is probably the young Charles V on a throne | Mechelen, Regionale Beeldbank.

 Hof van Savoye.

-Regionale Beeldbank Mechelen, Jan-Baptist De Noter, 1780
+Mechelen, Regionale Beeldbank, Jan-Baptist De Noter, 1780

 The Hof van Savoye, the town Palace of Margaret of Austria in Mechelen, was one of the first Renaissance buildings in the Low Countries.
 In the 17th and 18th century it was the seat of the Great Council of Mechelen, the highest court in the Netherlands until the French Revolution.